irwinwei/irwinwei.github.io/README.md

 ### 2020

 #### *Visualization of data used for the 2019 Capstone Project*
-##### *Public Tableau | > Will provide the link to the Tableau Public Gallery soon*
+##### *Tableau |<a href="https://public.tableau.com/profile/irwinwei#!/vizhome/general-insurance-singapore-viz/Story1" target="_blank">> Link to visualization on Tableau Public </a>*
 Visualization of the data that was downloaded from the Monetary Authority of Singapore to train the machine learning model in the capstone project.
-The purpose of the visualization is to obtain insights regarding the General Insurance market in Singapore, and to explore the details of a couple of insurers, just because... we can.
+The purpose of the visualization is to obtain insights regarding the General Insurance market in Singapore.
 <br><br>
-*More projects to come ...*
+*More projects to come.*
 <br><br>

 ### 2019